The Neighbour’s Tree

 Another common downside of this type of pruning is epicormic growth, which in many cases will actually amplify your problem in a few years time.
 Epicormic growth may arise wherever the branch is tipped back so that in less than a year’s there will be a proliferation of new branches.
 The problem you originally had may become an even bigger problem.
 In addition, the branch that was tipped back will have an increased likelihood of failure in future than if it wasn’t pruned back.

 So, for the sake of the tree, what is the right thing to do?
 If the branch needs to be pruned, avoid pruning it at the boundary for your property line.
 Prune the branch at the branch collar; this is where a branch intersects with another branch or with the trunk.
 This should be done by a Certified Arborist as a poorly placed and poorly executed cut can have adverse affects.
+If you are interested, you can read why prune a tree.

 In order to do this cut properly requires the neighbour’s permission to be on their property and to prune from their tree.
 Therefore the right thing to do, is to have a conversation with the neighbour.